 Credit Risk: State Statute limits investments in commercial paper and corporate bonds to the top two ratings issued by nationally recognized statistical rating organizations.
-Ratings are not required, or available, for the Wisconsin Investment Series Cooperative (WISC).
+Ratings are not required, or available, for the Wisconsin Investment Series Cooperative (WISC) or certificates of deposit.
 The District has no investment policy that would further limit its investment choices.